dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   Remove support for augmenting redirecting constructors.
 *   Allow a function augmentation to have an `external` body.
 *   Rewrite "Scoping" section to be clearer.
+*   Remove recommend path ordering lint.
+Commit to making `part` directive order meaningful and acceptable to rely on (#3849).
+*   Allow enum declarations without values (#4356).
+*   Specify signature matching for implicit setters from abstract variables (#4022).
+*   Clarify that you can't augment an extension type constructor and add a body (#4047).
+*   Don't allow augmenting mixin application classes (#4060).

 ### 1.34